 These are also the best months to visit the Okavango Delta if you want to enjoy a mokoro adventure, as the Delta experiences its highest water levels from May to September every year with the flood waters that come down from the Angolan highlands.
 As water is generally more scarce, the wildlife flocks to the flooded waterways.
 There is nothing quite like paddling silently on a mokoro to see an elephant ahead of you with his trunk dipped in the water taking a long drink!

 However, because this is widely known to be the best time to visit, this is also the peak period in terms of prices/rates.

 The days are pleasantly warm and sunny, but the nights do get very cold, with temperatures between June and August in particular dropping to below freezing on some nights - so on morning and evening game drives you will need plenty of layers to keep warm!

 Summer Months (November to April)

 November generally sees the start of the hot summer, with the summer rains making their first appearance along with the first of the mosquitoes.

 The rains, higher temperatures and mosquitoes last through until April, which also means that the wildlife is more dispersed as water is readily available over a larger area.
+The grass also grows long, again making wildlife spotting more challenging.
 The heavy rains can make some roads impassable, especially in the Chobe National Park.